x86-JTAG-Open-Research/x86-JTAG-Information/Hardware/SmartProbe/GdbCommands.md

 # SmartProbe GDB commands

-List of specific monitor commands available

-:information_source: There commands have only been tested in real mode (x86)
+:information_source: There commands have only been tested in real mode (x86).

-:information_source: These commands have only been test on a Family 14h, Model 2h, Stepping 0h in real mode (x86)
+:information_source: These commands have only been test on a Family 14h, Model 2h, Stepping 0h in real mode (x86).

 ## GDB commands

+Some standard GDB commands.

 ### continue